Allu Ramalingaiah

 Allu Ramalingaiah (1 October 1922 – 31 July 2004) was an Indian character actor, comedian, and producer known for his works in Telugu cinema.
-In 1990, He was honoured with the Padma Shri for his contribution to Indian cinema.
+In 1990, he was honoured with the Padma Shri for his contribution to Indian cinema.
 In 1998, he received the Filmfare Lifetime Achievement Award - South, and the Raghupathi Venkaiah Award in 2001.
 Ramalingaiah appeared in over 1000 films in a variety of roles.
 The "Allu Ramalingaiah National Award" was instituted in his memory by the "Allu Ramalingaiah Academy of Arts".
-The award is presented every year to a Telugu film personality for life time achievement.
+The award is presented every year to a Telugu film personality for lifetime achievement.

+He is the father in law of Telugu hero Chiranjeevi.
+Surekha Konidala is his daughter.

 Early life

-Ramalingaiah was born on October 1, 1922 in Palakollu, Andhra Pradesh, India into a Telugu speaking family.
+Ramalingaiah was born on October 1, 1922, in Palakollu, Andhra Pradesh, India into a Telugu speaking family.